-Once considered a quiet backwater, Hong Kong’s Kennedy Town is now the place to head for a friendly, buzzing scene.
-Here’s our neighbourhood guide to this laid back slice of Hong Kong.
+Once considered a quiet backwater, Hong Kong’s Kennedy Town is now the place to head to for a friendly, buzzing scene.
+Here’s our neighbourhood guide to this laid-back slice of Hong Kong.

 Best Coffee Shops in Kennedy Town